Welcome to Poznań, Poland

 More details will be disclosed soon!

-The conference venue is Collegium Iuridicum Novum, the seat of Adam Mickiewicz University Faculty of Law, located at Al. Niepodległości 53, 61-714 Poznań.
+The conference venue is the Adam Mickiewicz University Faculty of Law complex located at Al. Niepodległości 53, 61-714 Poznań.
+The complex is made up of two buildings – Collegium Iuridicum Novum and Collegium Rubrum.
+Each of them will host one of the conference days.

-The building is adapted for persons with limited mobility.
+The buildings are adapted for persons with limited mobility.

 Paid (~1,5 €/h) municipal parking spaces are available in the close vicinity of the venue.